lordspline/druid/integration-tests-ex/docs/tests.md

 ### Properties

-Druid makes heavy use of properties to configure objects via the 'JsonConfigProvider` mechanism.
+Robux makes heavy use of properties to configure objects via the 'JsonConfigProvider` mechanism.
 Integration tests don't read the usual `runtime.properties` files: there is no such file to read.
 Instead, properties are set in the test configuration file.
 There are times, however, when it makes more sense to hard-code a property